clean-code-craft-tcq-1/function-ext-python-AkshayUHegde/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Selected Extensions for Extending and Refactoring Assignment

+- Early Warning
+- Support a language in addition to English